salvaft/turbosalva.nvim/README.md

 # turbosalva.nvim

-## Simple plugin file to add easy and quick console.logs.
+Simple plugin file to add easy and quick debug print statements.
 Inspired by `turboconsolelog` for vscode.

 ## TODOs
-- [ ] Execute only when the buffer is modifiable
+- [x] Execute only when the buffer is modifiable
-- [ ] Add filetype patterns for Rust, Go and Python
+- [x] Add filetype patterns for Rust, Go and Python